mezzio/mezzio-swoole/docs/book/v3/static-resources.md

-To enable this, the package provides an alternate [`RequestHandlerRunner`](https://docs.laminas.dev/laminas-httphandlerrunner/runner/) implementation via the class `Mezzio\Swoole\SwooleRequestHandlerRunner` that performs two duties:
+To enable this, the package provides an alternate [`RequestHandlerRunner`](https://docs.laminas.dev/laminas-httphandlerrunner/runner/) implementation via the class `Mezzio\Swoole\SwooleRequestHandlerRunner` service that performs two duties:

 - If a static resource is matched, it serves that.
 - Otherwise, it passes off handling to the composed application pipeline.

-Internally, the `SwooleRequestHandlerRunner` composes another class, a `Mezzio\Swoole\StaticResourceHandlerInterface` instance.
+Internally, the `SwooleRequestHandlerRunner` service composes another class, a `Mezzio\Swoole\StaticResourceHandlerInterface` instance.
 This instance is passed the Swoole request and response, and returns a value indicating whether or not it was able to identify and serve a matching static resource.